My first weekend off after a summer of weddings was spent in the lovely Edinburgh!

-After this we wandered through the gardens on Princes Street (you can get fantastic pics in here of the fountain and castle!) and up the side road to the castle itself.
+After this I wandered through the gardens on Princes Street (you can get fantastic pics in here of the fountain and castle!) and up the side road to the castle itself.
 It’s all hustle and bustle up at the top but it’s a great atmosphere and you get to enjoy the Royal Mile back down to the centre of town.
-The Mile is filled with churches, cathedrals, bars, restaurants, shops – we stopped for a drink and took in the sights, and also hit a couple of record shops along the way.
+The Mile is filled with churches, cathedrals, bars, restaurants, shops – I stopped for a drink and took in the sights, and also hit a couple of record shops along the way.

-Our afternoon was spent at the Royal Botanic Gardens, which you can read more about here – please do check it out if you have time.
+The afternoon was spent at the Royal Botanic Gardens, which you can read more about here – please do check it out if you have time.

-We went back to the hotel for a snooze and a quick change before heading out for tea and drinks.
-The best bit of advice we got was to head down Rose Street, which is just one street back from Princes Street.
+I went back to the hotel for a snooze and a quick change before heading out for tea and drinks.
+The best bit of advice I got was to head down Rose Street, which is just one street back from Princes Street.
 There’s a fantastic mix of traditional pubs, modern bars, and pretty much every cuisine can be found in this part of town.
-We started with a drink at The Auld Hundred, which seemed popular with locals, and ate at The Rose Brewery.
-We couldn’t recommend this place more – traditional Scottish food with a few modern twists – the service and atmosphere were both amazing.
+I started with a drink at The Auld Hundred, which seemed popular with locals, and ate at The Rose Brewery.
+I couldn’t recommend this place more – traditional Scottish food with a few modern twists – the service and atmosphere were both amazing.
 There were a few locals in here too, which I always think is a good sign, and we were also joined by a couple of tables of Canadians who were having a blast!

 I was tucked up in bed by 10.30 after our early start, but it meant I was well rested and ready for day 2.